fukawi2/NetworkHealthChecklist/README.md

   - Change every X days
   - Complexity?
   - Number of passwords remembered?
+- Are there DFS namespaces being used for file shares?

 ## Network
 - What IP subnet is being used on the LAN?